muttaqinyoga/cashier-cafee-admin-app/README.md

-Web Cashier App for cafe
+Web Cashier App for cafe such as manage foods and its categories, dinning tables and orders